Meet the "Guggmans"

 Back in the 1930's and 1940's, 1701 Gent Avenue was known as the Boyle Racing Headquarters.
 It was home to the three time Indy 500 winner Wilbur Shaw, along with the owner Mike Boyle and many other famous drivers and mechanics.
-Three years ago, the property was completely dilapidated, until a group of vintage racing enthusiasts joined together with Indiana Landmarks to save what was left of the building.
+For over a decade, the property was completely dilapidated, until a group of vintage racing enthusiasts joined together with Indiana Landmarks to save what was left of the building.
 There is so much Indianapolis history in this property.
 If it weren’t for Wilbur Shaw, the Indianapolis Motor Speedway would not exist as it does today!

-In the past three years, a house on the Boyle property, which was built in 1916, has been restored where Guggman Haus Brewing Co. first opened its doors.
-Over the next few years, the larger building (over 15,000 square feet) will be constructed and house a larger taproom, event space (The Festhall), The Cabin Kitchen and the Boyle Racing Shop.
+The two-story family house on the Boyle property, which was built in 1916, has been restored to a basement brewery and main level taproom.
+The footprint of the larger building (over 15,000 square feet) has been re-constructed and will soon house a larger taproom, event space (The Festhall), The Cabin Kitchen and the Boyle Racing Shop.